 Did you know?

 Store your cannabis away from sunlight.
 Direct UV light will degrade the THC in cannabis.
 Airtight containers like jars, Ziplock bags, or specialized plastic containers are always useful to have on hand.

-For the resourceful, every day household objects can be created into makeshift pipes.
+For the resourceful, everyday household objects can be created into makeshift pipes.
 Experiment with your smoking style.
-If you need to brush up on your joint rolling technique, this guide will aways be a good place to begin.
+If you need to brush up on your joint rolling technique, this guide will always be a good place to begin.